jeremycline/jcline.org/_posts/2021-06-28-hdr-in-linux-p2.md

 offer a way specify what content encoding to use for widgets it renders, nor does it provide a way for users to convey the content encoding *they* are using for their custom widgets.
-All content GTK produces on the application's behalf, like buttons, menus, the window decorations, and so on, are rendered in an undefined color space with an undefined transfer function.
+All content GTK produces on the application's behalf, like buttons, menus, and the window decorations are rendered in an undefined color space with an undefined transfer function.
 In practice, this seems to be sRGB.
 All textures GTK creates are hard-coded to use 8 bits per component, including when it combines all the widgets into a single image.

 This means, unfortunately, that at the moment there is no way to use GTK for an application interested in producing HDR content (video players, image viewers,